 Why might a lender offer you a pre-approved loan?
-Throughout their banking relationship with you, your bank may acquire enough information about you and your finances to feel secure in offering you a loan, without you requesting one.
+Through their banking relationship with you, your bank may acquire enough information about you and your finances to feel secure in offering you a loan.
+This saves you having to request one, should the need arise.

-On the other hand, you may find a better deal from another lender, in which case the new lender will want to assess you to ensure you are creditworthy first.
+On the other hand, you may find a better deal from another lender.
+In that case, the new lender will want to assess you to ensure you are creditworthy first.
 If you meet their criteria, then they can pre-approve you before you make a formal application.

 Why might you apply for a pre-approved loan?
 Lenders often advertise loans at attractive rates.
 Unfortunately, there’s a chance you might not qualify for those rates.
-Getting pre-approved allows you to see what a lender can actually offer you, at what rate and under what terms and conditions.
+Pre-approval allows you to see what a lender can actually offer you.
+You also have time to look over rates and terms and conditions.

-The pre-approval process is the process carried out by a bank or lender before they offer you, the customer, a pre-approved loan.
+A bank or lender carries out the pre-approval process before they offer you, the customer, a pre-approved loan.
 The process involves a series of checks into your credibility and financial standing.

 Lenders are likely to check your credit history and behaviour.
 As an example, how regularly you have kept up with previous loan or credit card repayments can be taken into account.
 Lenders may also check your income and any bad credit weighing your creditworthiness down.
 All of the criteria or Lender Factors add up to create a picture of the likelihood that you’ll repay the loan in full.